 When you use out-of-network participating providers for covered services, payment is based on the allowed amount.
 You may not be required to pay for charges that exceed the allowed amount.
 All out-of-network participating providers in Minnesota accept our payment based on the allowed amount.
 Most out-of-network participating providers outside Minnesota accept our payment based on the allowed amount.
-However, contact your out-of-network participating provider outside Minnesota to verify if they accept our payment based on the allowed amount.
-However, contact your out-of-network participating provider additional financial liability).
+However, contact your out-of-network participating provider outside Minnesota to verify if they accept our payment based on the allowed amount (to determine if you will have additional financial liability).
 You are required to pay the following amounts:

-- 1. charges that exceed the allowed amount if the out-of-network participating provider outside Minnesota does not accept our payment based on the allowed amount; - 2. deductibles and coinsurance; - 3. copays; - 4. charges that exceed the benefit maximum; and - 5. charges for services that are not covered.
+- 1. charges that exceed the allowed amount if the out-of-network participating provider outside Minnesota does not accept our payment based on the allowed amount; - 2. deductibles and coinsurance: - 3. copays; - 4. charges that exceed the benefit maximum; and - 5. charges for services that are not covered.